ncatlab/nlab-content/pages/2472.md

 complex-analytic case).

-* Work of Kisin on modularity of Galois representations makes creative use of rigid-analytic spaces associated to Galois deformation rings.
+* Work of Kisin on modularity of Galois representations makes creative use of rigid-analytic spaces associated to [[Galois deformation rings]].

 ## Related concepts